ICanBoogie/Routing/README.md

 A route definition is an array, which may be created with the following keys:

-- `pattern`: The pattern of the URL.
+- `RouteDefinition::PATTERN`: The pattern of the URL.
-- `controller`: The controller class and optional action, or a callable.
+- `RouteDefinition::CONTROLLER`: The controller class and optional action, or a callable.
-- `as`: The identifier of the route.
+- `RouteDefinition::ID`: The identifier of the route.
-- `via`: If the route needs to respond to one or more HTTP methods, e.g.
+- `RouteDefinition::VIA`: If the route needs to respond to one or more HTTP methods, e.g.
 `Request::METHOD_GET` or `[ Request::METHOD_PUT, Request::METHOD_PATCH ]`.
 Defaults: `Request::METHOD_GET`.
-- `location`: To redirect the route to another location.
+- `RouteDefinition::LOCATION`: To redirect the route to another location.
-- `class`: If the route should be instantiated from a class other than [Route][].
+- `RouteDefinition::CONSTRUCTOR`: If the route should be instantiated from a class other than [Route][].

-A route definition is considered valid when the `pattern` parameter is defined along one of `controller` or `location`.
-[PatternNotDefined][] is thrown if `pattern` is missing, and [ControllerNotDefined][] is thrown if both `controller` and `location` are missing.
+A route definition is considered valid when the `RouteDefinition::PATTERN` parameter is defined along one of `RouteDefinition::CONTROLLER` or `RouteDefinition::LOCATION`.
+[PatternNotDefined][] is thrown if `RouteDefinition::PATTERN` is missing, and
+[ControllerNotDefined][] is thrown if both `RouteDefinition::CONTROLLER` and `RouteDefinition::LOCATION` are missing.

 > **Note:** You can add any parameter you want to the route definition, they are used to create the route instance, which might be useful to provide additional information to a controller.